mohoyt/cyoa_ortho/README.md

 ![CYOA Ortho](img/cyoa_ortho_back.png)

+## Flashing instructions

+See the firmware folder for more information.

+There are example qmk files for 5x12 and 4x12 layouts for both QMK and Vial setups.
+These will need to be compiled using QMK or the Vial fork of Vial respectively.
+The `info.json` file contains all possible layouts so it should be possible to easily craft your layout using that as a starting point.

 ## Plates
 The CYOA Ortho is a bare PCB with no plate.
 It is theoretically possible to make a plate for it, and probably not hard either since it is a grid.
 A plate for a Planck or a Preonic could also be used if you have the same size.